ikskoder/visilant/README.md

 Imagine you're exhausted after a long flight or simply distracted by everyday demands.
 You click on a link that seems to be from a trusted service.
 Without Visilant, you might inadvertently enter your credentials on a visually convincing fake site, unknowingly handing them over to attackers — just as cybersecurity expert Troy Hunt (creator of the [Have I Been Pwned](https://haveibeenpwned.com/) service) experienced in a recent [incident](https://www.troyhunt.com/a-sneaky-phish-just-grabbed-my-mailchimp-mailing-list).
 Even if you’ve successfully identified phishing attempts in the past, a single moment of inattention can lead to a compromise — exactly why having a companion like Visilant is so vital.
 While Troy noted that his incident could have been prevented using passkeys, that solution depends on websites implementing passkey technology first — something many have yet to do.
 By contrast, Visilant provides immediate protection on any site without waiting for vendors to adopt new authentication methods.
 Its visual alerts serve as a critical prompt, helping you pause, reconsider, and verify a site’s authenticity, ultimately safeguarding your credentials.

+## Key Features

+### Advanced Homograph Protection
+Visilant employs several techniques to help you spot spoofed domains:
+- **Domain Highlighting**: Visually distinguishes the effective top-level domain (eTLD+1) from subdomains, making it easier to spot subtle tricks.
+- **Punycode Display**: Toggle between Unicode and Punycode (ASCII) formats to reveal internationalized domain attacks where characters look identical to Latin ones.
+- **Secure Rendering**: Uses a specialized rendering component to prevent visual spoofing techniques.

+### Interactive Popup Dashboard
+Clicking the extension icon reveals a dashboard where you can:
+- View visit statistics for the current domain and its subdomains.
+- **Sort Sites**: Organize the list by visit count or name to better understand your history with a domain family.
+- **Customize Display**: Toggle domain highlighting, change text case (uppercase/lowercase), switch Punycode modes, and adjust font size on the fly.

+### Smart Detection
+- **Local Resource Ignoring**: Visilant automatically ignores internal hosts (like `localhost` or intranet sites without dots in the hostname), preventing unnecessary alerts during development or local network usage.

+### Hardened Security
+Visilant implements multiple layers of protection to ensure reliable operation even on malicious sites:
+- **Early Injection**: Content scripts load at `document_start`, before any page scripts can interfere.
+- **All Frames Coverage**: Protection extends to all iframes on a page, not just the main document — preventing attacks that use embedded frames to bypass detection.
+- **Event Capturing**: All keyboard and clipboard events are intercepted in the capture phase, preventing malicious scripts from blocking them.
+- **Anti-Tampering Protection**: A MutationObserver monitors the extension's DOM presence.
+If a malicious page attempts to remove Visilant's components, you'll receive an immediate system notification.
+- **Randomized DOM Footprint**: The extension container uses a randomly generated ID for each page load, making it harder for malicious scripts to detect Visilant's presence by querying specific element IDs.
+- **Overlay Protection**: In-page warnings use maximum z-index and fixed positioning to prevent being hidden by page overlays.

 ## Getting Started:

 1. **Install Visilant from your preferred browser's extension store:**